Myanmar junta blocks Facebook, clamping down on opposition to coup

 Military ruler General Min Aung Hlaing has moved quickly to consolidate his hold after overthrowing elected leader Aung San Suu Kyi and detaining her and allied politicians on Monday.

-He told a business group on Wednesday night he could keep power for six months after a one-year state of emergency ends in order to hold fair elections.
+He told a business group on Wednesday he could keep power for six months after a one-year state of emergency ends in order to hold what he said he would be fair elections.

-But in a show of defiance to the generals, about a dozen of the lawmakers elected in a Nov.
+But in a show of defiance to the generals, a group of the lawmakers elected in a Nov.
 8 ballot convened a symbolic parliamentary session in the quarters where they have been staying since the takeover.

 Small protests took place in the main city Yangon and elsewhere, with activists saying three protesters had been arrested - among around 150 people who have been detained since the coup, according to one rights group.